 When tobacco is smoked, chewed, or inhaled, nicotine can be easily absorbed into the bloodstream.
 Once nicotine enters the bloodstream, it stimulates the adrenal glands which releases the hormone epinephrine.

 Cigarette smoking is responsible for a majority of lung cancer cases.
 E-cigarettes are battery operated and produce flavored nicotine vapor the appears like smoke.
 E-cigarettes do not contain the tar responsible for most lung cancer.
 They do contain some carcinogens such as formaldehyde.

 E-cigarettes are not FDA regulated.
 There is no current way to approve their safety.
-The long term health consequences of e-cigarettes are unknown.
+The long-term health consequences of e-cigarettes are unknown.
 Because they deliver nicotine without the use of tobacco, they are thought to be a safe alternative to traditional cigarettes and a possible alternative for smokers who are trying to quit.
 However, e-cigarettes may serve as an introduction to nicotine that can later lead to regular use of tobacco products.

 Tobacco addiction is a chronic disease that often needs several attempts to quit.
 Some smokers are successful after their first attempt, while others may need help.
 Both counseling and nicotine replacements (sprays, patches, gum, etc.) can help.

 Acupuncture for smoking is mainly focused on points in the ear.
 The points in the ear are some of the strongest and most effective points in the body.
-The points utilized for treating smoking cessation are points focusing on addiction (to calm the mind and body), relaxation (to help sleep), and appetite control (to help prevent overeating).
+In fact, the cranial nerves stimulate the nervous system to suppress the urge for cigarettes.

 Learn more about Acupuncture in our Chandler AZ Clinic.
 Chiropractic, physical therapy, massage therapy, and acupuncture can be used alone or combined to enhance many types of treatments and injuries.
 Many people with chronic pain find significant relief when combining these treatments.